 Keller and the Keels kicked off the weekend to a thin audience due to that heinous line that stretched far down route 29.
 We set up camp as quickly and frantically as possible, but regrettably so, I missed their set as well as Warren Haynes Band’s.
 Along with their original tunes, WHB played several covers including Jimi Hendrix’s “Spanish Castle Magic” as well as Steely Dan’s “Pretzel Logic” with a little “All Along the Watchtower” somewhere in the mix.
 While the sun illuminated the sky with a deep, orange glow, testaments to classic rock were already being summoned.
 It seemed clear that these musicians would aim to recreate the old ways of getting down, while simultaneously creating a new, creative experience that reminds people of all ages why this music is so timeless.
 I’m righteously bummed having missed these sets, but luckily, our “patience” and persistence was graced with another appearance of Warren Haynes with Gov’t Mule, as well as a surprise appearance from Keller during String Cheese’s first set.

 That was my first experience with Cheese, and Keller too.
 I was ecstatic to hear them collaborate on a 21.5 minute-long “Best Feeling,” a favorite of many Keller fans.
-Just before this tune they played “Song in My Head,” and at the peak of this bluegrass, rock jam, they turned to an “I Know You Rider” tease, which for this writer has been a frequent occupier of the space train of thought.
+Just before this tune they played “Song in My Head,” and at the peak of this bluegrass, rock tune, they turned to a jam that was like a high-energy “I Know You Rider”, which for this writer has been a frequent occupier of the space train of thought.
 The organ bellowed and ripped, guiding the jam faster and faster, higher and higher above, forcing each spectator to reach for the sky and sore off with the sounds of joy, smiles scattering and beads of sweat already plummeting to the solid earth.
 I couldn’t believe that this would be the first of four SCI shows, and it almost didn’t register that there was much else to come.

 And in those four days, the music, the life, the cheer, it all came and went like a wave rolling up the damp shore, only to break back until whenever that next crash would come.
 That next wave after Cheese’s first show was Gov’t Mule, and Grace Potter graced us with her presence for multiple tunes, starting with a cover of “Dear Prudence” by The Beatles.
 After that, they shifted to a cover of “Gold Dust Woman” by Fleetwood Mac, and after that, “Whisper in Your Soul,” which was the first time they ever played it.
 Grace Potter’s beautiful voice accompanied by Warren’s ripping lead and slide created an energetic and soulful collaboration that soon led to an interesting couple of covers, one into the next.
 As Grace continued to belt her pipes, they moved to a cover of “Find the Cost of Freedom” by Crosby, Stills and Nash.
 With the disappointment of Neil Young and Crazy Horse’s cancellation still swelling, the set came to an incredible rendition of “Southern Man,” giving the crowd a taste of Neil’s lyrical genius.
 To finish off the set, with four totems of the sixties and seventies echoing in the cool, early September breeze, the members of Warren Haynes Band joined Gov’t Mule in playing “Soulshine” by Larry McCray.